deepaksood619/deepaksood619.github.io/docs/networking/protocols/http-https.md

 ### 2. HTTP/1.0

-a new TCP connection is created for each request/response exchange between clients and servers, meaning that all requests incur a latency penalty as the TCP and TLS handshakes are completed before each request.
+A new TCP connection is created for each request/response exchange between clients and servers, meaning that all requests incur a latency penalty as the TCP and TLS handshakes are completed before each request.

 Worse still, rather than sending all outstanding data as fast as possible once the connection is established, TCP enforces a warm-up period called "slow start", which allows the TCP congestion control algorithm to determine the amount of data that can be in flight at any given moment before congestion on the network path occurs, and avoid flooding the network with packets it can't handle.
 But because new connections have to go through the slow start process, they can't use all of the network bandwidth available immediately.